JShollaj/gradientnews/src/content/blog/post-2.md

 **Main Highlight**:This paper introduces a test suite called XSTEST to identify exaggerated safety behaviors in large language models (LLMs), such as refusing safe requests due to misinterpretation as unsafe.

-Using XSTEST, the authors found that the Llama2 model exhibits substantial exaggerated safety behavior, refusing 38% of test prompts and partially refusing another 22%.
+Using XSTEST, the authors found that the Llama2 model exhibits substantial exaggerated safety behavior, refusin1g 38% of test prompts and partially refusing another 22%.

 The findings suggest that this behavior is a result of lexical overfitting, making models overly sensitive to certain words, and that OpenAI's GPT-4 is better calibrated in comparison.